jagarnica/munchmunch/README.md

 Additonal instructions to come for the security token issue when creating AWS USers.

+# Additional Package requirements
 In order to fetch all the needed packages.
 You will need [gatsbyJs](https://www.npmjs.com/package/gatsby#-get-up-and-running-in-5-minutes) installed globally in order to use the CLI and run the app locally.
 If you don't have it installed running:
 ```shell
 yarn global add gatsby
 ```

+# Running a live server of application
-should have you up and running.
-After doing that, in the "client" folder run:
+in the "client" folder run:

 ```shell
 gatsby develop
 ```
-and you will have a hot reloading test version of the app.